-During the financial year Applications for Forfeiture (Plaints) on these Blackstone Range Project tenements were lodged in the Mining Wardens Court by Blackstone Exploration Pty Ltd, in relation to both the 2013 and 2014 expenditure years.
+During the 2014 financial year Applications for Forfeiture (the Plaints) on the EL's were lodged in the Wardens Court by Blackstone Exploration Pty Ltd, in relation to both the 2013 and 2014 expenditure years (collectively the 2013 and 2014 Expenditure Years).
+The Entity defended these Plaints, which were dismissed on 31 July 2015.